Restaurant in Saint-Mont, France

 How far ahead should I book La Table de Jean-Paul Tossens - Monastère de Saint-Mont?

-Book at least two to three weeks ahead for dinner, and further out if you want a room as well — a monastery property with hotel facilities in a rural Gascony setting has limited capacity.
+Book at least two to three weeks ahead for dinner, further out if you want a room as well — a monastery property with hotel facilities in a rural Gascony setting has limited capacity.
 Seasonal menus mean the kitchen's offer shifts, so check what period you are visiting and whether that aligns with produce you want.
 No direct booking contact is listed in current records, so go through the property's website or a booking platform.

 What should a first-timer know about La Table de Jean-Paul Tossens - Monastère de Saint-Mont?

 The address — 627 rue Bernard Tumapaler, 32400 Saint-Mont — is rural southwest France, so you are committing to a destination trip rather than a city dinner.
 The kitchen runs a seasonal modern French format at €€€, with a Michelin Plate to its name as of 2024.
-Staying on-site is the most practical move given the location, and the pool and spa mean the experience extends well beyond the meal itself.
+Staying on-site is the most practical move given the location, the pool and spa mean the experience extends well beyond the meal itself.

 Is the tasting menu worth it at La Table de Jean-Paul Tossens - Monastère de Saint-Mont?